 International arrangements by their nature can carry an additional and significant level of potential risk to academic standards, requiring detailed scrutiny and an enhanced level of due diligence by the University.
 As such all proposed new educational international partnerships are required to undergo a strategic, triage-based assessment process for Approval to Proceed (the “International Partnership Triage Process”).

 The documentation will be considered by the relevant FEB (Stage 2 Triage), which, if agreed, will normally request the development of an appropriate business case to support the proposed arrangement.
-If apprppriate the business case template can be completed in place of the 'Key Issues' Proforma with the agreement of the relevant Faculty Dean of internationalisation.
+If appropriate the business case template can be completed in place of the 'Key Issues' Proforma with the agreement of the relevant Faculty Dean of internationalisation.
 Faculties may also advise the drafting of a dedicated Partnership Management Plan to support ongoing project development and implementation.
 The business case will then be reviewed by Faculty and a decision on Approval to Proceed confirmed (Stage 3 Triage).
-The Partnership Team in Academic Affairs will be informed prior to business case development and appropriate support provided as necessary, in conjunction with other Professional Support Services.
+The Partnership Team in Academic Affairs should be informed prior to business case development and appropriate support provided as necessary, in conjunction with other Professional Support Services.

 Where a new initiative with an International Partner is proposed involving cross-Faculty support, non-standard features (such as a fee discount outside the University Fee Framework) and/or where decisions need to be expedited in response to an available opportunity, proposals may be triaged through the International Partnerships Group (IPG) rather than SMB and FEB.
-Chaired by the Pro-Vice-Chancellor for Internationalisation and Engagement, the IPG meets on a monthly basis to consider such arrangements.
-Its membership includes the Faculty Deans of Internationalisation and representation from Finance, Academic and Student Affairs, Research and Enterprise, and Marketing, Recruitment, Communications and Internationalisation, (MRCI) as well as relevant School Directors of Internationalisation.
+Chaired by the Pro-Vice-Chancellor for Internationalisation the IPG membership includes the Faculty Deans of Internationalisation and representation from Finance, Academic and Student Affairs, Research and Enterprise, and Global Marketing, Recruitment and Admissions, (GMRA), as well as relevant School Directors of Internationalisation.
 The Group is to ensure strategic alignment and provide increased agility in the agreement of collective actions and further due diligence required to realise partnership opportunities, including clarity on student visa requirements at a very early stage of programme design/development.